AlexsLemonade/refinebio-examples/clustering/README.md

 [This notebook](https://github.com/AlexsLemonade/refinebio-examples/blob/master/clustering/clustering_example.Rmd)
 uses the Bioconductor R package `ComplexHeatmap` for clustering and creating a heatmap from data downloaded from [refine.bio](https://www.refine.bio).
+In this example, the gene expression matrix is subset to only include genes with high variance.
+The high variances set of genes is then used to create a heatmap.

 ## Requirements and usage